UMCUGenetics/RNASeq-NF/README.md

 ```
 git clone --recursive https://github.com/UMCUGenetics/RNASeq-NF.git
 ```
-Make sure you have access to the singulairy containers.
-Technically, this should also work with Biocontainers.
+Make sure you have access to the singulairy containers on the HPC.
 ```
 /hpc/local/CentOS7/cog_bioinf/nextflow_containers/
 ```
+Technically, this should also work with Biocontainers.

 **Usage (UMCU HPC)**